-- Nanjing Lukou International Airport (NKG): This airport serves the city of Nanjing in China and it has two concrete runways.
-More than 15 million passengers have used NKG in 2013.
+- Nanjing Lukou International Airport (NKG): This airport serves the city of Nanjing in China and it has 2 concrete runways.
+More than 15 million passengers have used this airport in 2013.

 - Shanghai Pudong International Airport (PVG): This airport serves the city of Shanghai in China and it is located 19 miles away from its city center.
-The airport features four concrete runways and it was used by approximately 51 million people in 2014.
-PVG stretches over an area of more than 10,000 feet, and it is an important aviation hub for Asia.
+The airport features 4 concrete runways and it was used by approximately 51 million people in 2014.
+It stretches over an area of more than 10,000 feet and it is an important aviation hub for Asia.

 - Beijing Capital International Airport (PEK): This airport is located nearly 20 miles from the central business district of Beijing in China.
 It was used by approximately 86 million passengers in 2014, making it one of the busiest airports in the world.
-Beijing Capital International Airport was established in 1958, and it is one of the largest airports in China today.
+This airport was established in 1958 and it is one of the largest airports in China today.